Connectivity (media): Notion of connectivity

 Connectivity developed with the rise of the Internet, first with the introduction Web 1.0 and later Web 2.0.
 New improvements in equipment, software, the advancement of speed and access have increased the level and quality of connectivity.
-Along with these improvements, new media such as social networking systems (e.g. Facebook, Twitter, Google+), websites that provide access to user-generated content (e.g. Youtube, Myspace, Flickr), trading and marketing sites (e.g. Amazon, eBay, Groupon) and also game sites (e.g. FarmVille, The Sims Social) have become an essential part of everyday life of an average user: "Just as electricity in the 19th and 20th centuries transformed societies by penetrating every fibre of people’s personal and professional lives, network connectivity is probably the most powerful transformative force in early 21st-century cultures".
+Along with these improvements, new media such as social networking systems (e.g. Facebook, Twitter, Google+), websites that provide access to user-generated content (e.g. YouTube, Myspace, Flickr), trading and marketing sites (e.g. Amazon, eBay, Groupon) and also game sites (e.g. FarmVille, The Sims Social) have become an essential part of everyday life of an average user: "Just as electricity in the 19th and 20th centuries transformed societies by penetrating every fibre of people's personal and professional lives, network connectivity is probably the most powerful transformative force in early 21st-century cultures".
 This made a shift in the understanding of the nature of connectivity and moved the initial focus just from a technical side of the notion to its increasingly acquired techno-socio-cultural character.

 As mentioned before, connectivity is built on the principles of Web 2.0. that promote an openness, create the vision of empowerment of the user in the generation of a new content and coordination of the information flow on the Internet.
 These mechanisms encourage staying in touch with each other despite distances and share as much data as possible.
 According to Youngs, the development of the Internet has resulted in the deeper permeation of ICTs into public and private spheres of peoples' life, their relationships and spheres of identity.
 Hence, connectivity becomes a resource of maintaining these activities.
 However, van Dijck notices that this connectivity is not just a neutral feature of new media, but is manufactured by the combination of human and technological resources, where the role of technologies is intransparent.
 Algorithms and protocols that are part of such platforms prompt users activities and online experiences on social media platforms.
 One of the most prominent activities on social media includes sharing and as Kennedy argues, "sharing rhetoric draws on a cultural image of connectivity.
 Social media platforms are not the only actors to use such imagining, mobile-based platforms do the same.
 Network providers, handset manufacturers, and social media platforms each promote social activities of togetherness enabled by their products which evidences a sustained cultural norm of sharing through teletechnologies for the purpose of affective connectivity".
 Therefore, such architecture creates even bigger demand in connectivity that is continuously exploited by the online market.
-As José van Dijck notices, connectivity quickly assumed the connotation of users accumulating social capital, while in fact this term increasingly referred to owners amassing economic capital.
-As the result, social media gain political and economic importance having the power at the levels of grassroots activists, governments, and corporations.